Skip to main content ↓

 First, acknowledge that you understand what the prospect has said and recognize its validity.
 Then, tell them, “I understand.
 A few of my customers have gone through their budget quickly this year and are trying to get approval for an additional budget.

-That initial statement is what the pros call a neutralizing statement.
+The pros call that initial statement a neutralizing statement.
 Then you can immediately follow up with a high-impact question such as: “What is your annual budgeting process?” or “How do you determine which initiatives get priority for funding?

 These questions validate that the prospect’s statement is recognized and understood.
 However, when you respond with a statement that seemingly agrees with the objection they just made, they are likely to detect that you actually empathize with their goals, which allows you to turn an objection into an opportunity to ask a powerful question that will get you additional information.
 They may even share with you what it takes to get additional funding.